The Minnesota Integrative Behavioral Health Program

 - Provide support to all patient care staff on managing their own behavioral health

 - Create a vision for a mentally healthy community

 - Engage local artists to build community outreach

-RHI serves as the group's technical assistance coordinator and facilitates meetings, helping partners identify opportunities and narrow their strategy for behavioral health integration within the community.
+RHI served as the group's technical assistance coordinator and facilitated meetings, helping partners identify opportunities and narrow their strategy for behavioral health integration within the community.
 For example, Sanford Luverne focused their integration within the local school system and improving patient compliance.
 LifeCare Medical Center added a roving therapist to travel to locations where patients would be more likely to meet with a therapist.
-This video gives an example of where the roving therapist travels:
+This video gives an example of where the roving therapist traveled: